nealcaren/SOCI101/_sources/applications/bechdel.md

 In order to receive a Pass or High Pass, you must complete all components of that grade category.

 **Pass**
 * Research
+    * Study four or more television episodes.

+* Analysis
+    * Employ the perspective of three tests, including the Bechdel.

+* Report
+     * Include summary paragraph as introduction.
+     * Describe your data and methods of analysis.
+    * Describe what you found.
+    * Present findings in a summary table or figure.
+     * Evaluate your findings.
+     * Evaluate your methodology.
+     * Make a clear connection to more than one course concept.
+     * 500 word minimum

+**High Pass**

+* Research
+    * Study four or more episodes, including at least one comparison.
+For example, looking across seasons or comparing TV show genres.

+* Analysis
+    * Employ the perspective of three or more tests, including the Bechdel and one of your own creation.

+* Report
+    * Include summary paragraph as introduction.
+    * Describe your hypothesis, data and methods of analysis.
+    * Describe what you found.
+    * Present findings in a summary table or figure.
+    * Evaluate your findings.
+    * Evaluate your methodology.
+    * Make clear connection to more than one course concept, for instance, including analysis of how stereotypes become a part of mainstream culture or discussing how these tests do at representing intersectionality.
+    * 750 word minimum

+**Low Pass**
+* Research
     * Study three television episodes